Medicare in Maryland

 Medicare Advantage in Maryland

-If you decide to stay with Original Medicare (Part A and Part B), another option you may have is to sign up for a Medicare Supplement (Medigap) plan to help pay for Original Medicare’s out-of-pocket costs.
-Different Medicare Supplement plans pay for different amounts of those costs, such as copayments, coinsurance, and deductibles.
-Medicare supplement plans can work alongside your Original Medicare Part A and Part B coverage and your Medicare Part D Prescription Drug Plan coverage.
+If you decide to stay with Original Medicare (Part A and Part B), another option you may have is to sign up for a Medicare Supplement (Medigap) insurance plan to help pay for Original Medicare’s out-of-pocket costs.
+Different plans may pay for different amounts of those costs, such as copayments, coinsurance, and deductibles.
+Medicare Supplement insurance plans can work alongside your Original Medicare Part A and Part B coverage and your Medicare Part D Prescription Drug Plan coverage.

 Maryland resources for Medicare beneficiaries